illinois-cs241/illinois-cs241.github.io/_docs/lovable_linux.md

 ## Alternative (with video)
 Please watch this [introductory video to linux kernels](https://www.youtube.com/watch?v=oHg5SJYRHA0) before you begin.

 There is no lab assignment, just do the review.
+It will not be graded.